TehShrike/expire-unused-keys/readme.md

 When a resource (identified by a string) is used, emit a touch event on the instantiated Expirer, passing in the string that identifies your resource.

 After enough time goes by without a resource being used, the instantiated Expirer will emit an "expire" event, passing in the expired resource's string as an argument.
 You can then drop that resource out of the cache, or whatever it is that you're doing, you sexy beast you.

+Last-activity times are stored in the provided [levelUP](https://github.com/rvagg/node-levelup) database.
+If you instantiate a new Expirer, it will emit expiration events for any items that have expired since the last time that database was looked at.

 License
 -----